Pay-Per-Mile Car Insurance

 SAFE DRIVING PAYS: BEHAVIOR-BASED INSURANCE EXPLAINED

 Behavior-based insurance plans reward safe driving habits, such as smooth driving, with lower premiums.
-However, engaging in unsafe behaviors could lead to higher rates.
+Unsafe behaviors lead to higher rates.

 How Much Is Pay-Per-Mile Car Insurance?

-Pay-per-mile car insurance typically costs between $57 and $139 per month for comparable coverage.
+Pay-per-mile car insurance costs average $65 to $149 per month for comparable coverage.
 The total cost depends on your base rate, per-mile charge and the number of miles you drive.
+Base rate factors, per-mile charges, monthly mileage and coverage selection influence your costs.

 Pay-Per-Mile Car Insurance Rates